swerdloj/jitter/extension_methods.md

 3. When parsing a Jitter program, the compiler will pass any items marked with `@plugin(plugin_name)` through the corresponding `plugin` function.

 This method allows for drag-and-drop language extension.
 Plugins may be defined in any language capable of generating a compatible dynamic library.

+## 4. Total Extension
+### **Extension through a new compiler**
+A compiler can be developed which accepts the target language with various new mechanisms.
+For example, `Slang` accepts `HLSL` source code and is capable of compiling HLSL directly.
+However, the compiler adds additional features such as optional syntax changes, generics, and monomorphization -- all features not found in HLSL on its own.

+TODO: Finish this section

+### **Transpilation**
+TODO: This section

 # Uses
 ## 1. Language Language